cogsys-tuebingen/LABPAL/README.md

 Implementation of the optimizer introduced in [USING A ONE DIMENSIONAL PARABOLIC MODEL OF THE FULL-BATCH LOSS TO ESTIMATE LEARNING
 RATES DURING TRAINING](https://arxiv.org/pdf/2108.13880.pdf).
-The optimizer approximates the full-batch loss in negative gradient direction with a one-dimensional parabolic function.
+This optimizer approximates the full-batch loss in negative gradient direction with a one-dimensional parabolic function.
 This approximation is done rarely and measured with a large batch size.
 Then, the learning rate is derived form the position of the minimum of the approximation and reused for multiple steps.
 Either SGD or normalized SGD (NSGD) using the unit gradient can be used.
 For SGD a learning rate is measured, whereas, for NSGD the step size is measured.